Explain Depreciation & Discuss Rules for Depreciation Allowance under Income Tax Ordinance 2001

 Rules / Provision / Conditions for allow ability of Depreciation

 Depreciation is an admissible expense of the business.
-However following provisions must be considered while computing the depreciation.- Asset must be of depreciable nature
+However following provisions must be considered while computing the depreciation.

 - Tangible moveable property……plant, vehicles, aircraft etc.